Lecrapouille/gdcef/addons/gdcef/doc/detailsdesign.md

 ## Godot module configuration

-In order for native modules to be used by Godot, you have to create the following 2 files under the the Godot project root `res://` (for example in our case in the folder `libs`) else Godot will not be able to locate them and will complain about not being able to load the module dependencies at project startup.
+In order for native modules to be used by Godot, you have to create the following 2 files under the Godot project root `res://` (for example in our case in the folder `libs`) else Godot will not be able to locate them and will complain about not being able to load the module dependencies at a project startup.

 ```